 - Projects should be checked thoroughly for errors.
 There is no excuse for sloppy writing and such mistakes will count against you.

 - All media not created by you must be properly and clearly sourced, labeled with ownership and copyright information

-The course is divided into 11 modules, each focusing on a major theme or issue relating to digital media.
-Students are expected to engage with the materials associated with each module and respond to them through in-class discussion as well as prompts via blog postings.
-Twice during the semester (mid-semester and at the end of the course) students are required to produce a project aimed at helping them to synthesize information and develop a unique perspective on the subject.
-Thus, texts that students are assigned to research, read, and write in this course will consist of a wide range of digital media objects and environments, including blogs and social media as well video, virtual reality, and multimedia installations, etc.
+The course is divided into 10 modules, each focusing on a theme or issue relating to digital media.
+Students are expected to engage with the materials associated with each module and respond to them through online Slack discussions, by addressing specific prompts through blog posts and through weekly creative assignments.
+Twice during the semester (mid-semester and at the end of the course) students are required to produce a project aimed at helping them to synthesize information and develop a unique perspective on a subject of their choosing.

 - Participation, Discussions and Activities

 You will be graded on your general participation in class, including Slack and Zoom discussions.
 Your participation must be substantial and demonstrate your having read the materials.

 These are production projects––referred to as an “Authoring Activity”––that ask students to demonstrate what they have learned about digital technology and culture.
 Students will compose and present their projects as digital objects that synthesize concepts, practices, theories, ideas and expressive modes encountered in the readings and in online research activities.